ItzJethz/SteelSeriesGG-Sonar-AHK/README.md

 ## **Notes**

 - The time window for detecting multiple presses is **500 ms** by default.
 Adjust if needed.
 - Beeptones indicate mode changes: higher pitch corresponds to later modes in the list.
 - The script lets you manage audio without opening the Sonar interface, making it ideal for gaming or streaming.
+- I tested this on a SteelSeries Apex 5, which includes media controls, but the script should work on any keyboard that has media keys.